Have you ever wondered why almond milk is so popular nowadays?

 Make your own almond milk, take 2 tbsp of it, and mix it with one slice mashed papaya.
 Blend it together until you get a smooth paste.
 Apply evenly on your face, and wait for 10-15 minutes to dry off.
 Wash off with cold water.
 This will help you get rid of pimples and replace the oiliness with a glow.
 The papaya helps brighten the skin and fixes an uneven tone.

 An ideal combo for dry skin.
-Blend together 2 tbsp of almond with one tbsp until you get a thick, smooth paste.
+Blend together 2 tbsp of almond with one tbsp of oats until you get a thick, smooth paste.
 Take a cotton ball and apply a thin layer on your face.
 Wait to dry off and then rinse off with cold water.
 You can use this mask two to three times a week.
 This paste will remove dead cells and moisturize your skin.

 You need to understand there is no scientific evidence that food alone, can cause or prevent acne.
 However, your genetics, lifestyle, skincare habits, and the food you eat combined together are working toward the development of new pimples.
 And, although factors like genetics, are not in your control, making small changes to your lifestyle habits and the food you consume can make a difference.
 Shifting from regular milk to a non-diary alternative, like almond milk can be a good place to start.
 Choose a brand without added sugar, enriched with vitamin D and calcium.
 Or, better yet, go buy some almonds and make your own almond milk.